-The deadline for applications is September 3 for clerkships the following summer.
+The deadline for applications is August 26 for clerkships the following summer.
+We encourage early applications.
 We typically make hiring decisions in late October or early November.
 We do not hire first-year students for the clerkship.

 The firm also hires second- and third-year law students as part-time law clerks during the academic year.
 Spring and fall clerks work a minimum of 15 hours per week.
 Applications are considered on a rolling basis for work during the spring and fall semesters.